Saturday, December 31, 2011

 1966: Petula Clark had one of the hottest songs out as "Color My World" jumped from 69 to 38.

-1966: The Monkees took the Neil Diamond song "I'm a Believer" to #1 in just their fourth week on the chart.
-"Snoopy Vs. the Red Baron" moved from 7-2 in its third week.
+1966: The Monkees took the Neil Diamond song "I'm A Believer" to #1 in just their fourth week on the chart.
+"Snoopy Vs. The Red Baron" moved from 7-2 in its third week.
 That meant an end to the #1 reign of "Winchester Cathedral" by the New Vaudeville Band while Frank Sinatra placed "That's Life" one spot ahead of daughter Nancy's "Sugar Town".
-The rest of the Top 10: The #2 smash "Mellow Yellow" from Donovan, Aaron Neville jumped from 14 to 7 with "Tell It Like It Is", the Temptations were at #8 with "(I Know) I'm Losing You", Stevie Wonder and "A Place in the Sun" while Boise, Idaho's Paul Revere & the Raiders moved from 27 to 10 with "Good Thing".
+The rest of the Top 10: The #2 smash "Mellow Yellow" from Donovan, Aaron Neville jumped from 14 to 7 with "Tell It Like It Is", the Temptations were at #8 with "(I Know) I'm Losing You", Stevie Wonder and "A Place In The Sun" while Boise, Idaho's Paul Revere & the Raiders moved from 27 to 10 with "Good Thing".

 1968: Vanilla Fudge and the new group Led Zeppelin combined for a New Year's Eve show in Portland, Oregon.